willnaoosmith/Spotify-statistics-generator/README.md

 ### How to use:

-1) First, start and clone this repository (Please 🥹):
+1) First, star and clone this repository (Please 🥹):

 ```
 git clone https://github.com/willnaoosmith/Spotify-statistics-generator.git